5 Lies That Lead to an Affair

 The Truth: I’ve already received more than I deserve.

 My affair showed me how wrong I was about myself.
 I wasn’t good.
 I didn’t deserve better.
 I didn’t even deserve a second chance.
-The good news is that God “does not treat us as our sins deserve” (Ps.
-103:10).
+The good news is that God “does not treat us as our sins deserve” (Psalm 103:10).
 He offers me second chances not because I deserve them, but because of the amazing grace of Jesus.

 Lie #4: When others pay attention to me, it’s because they think I’m special.